Tailbone Injury During Birth: Who Is at Risk?

 Tailbone injury during birth occurs when the baby passes through the birth canal and comes in contact with the coccyx.
 If the mother’s tailbone is aligned correctly, it extends backward so the baby can pass through safely.

 However, some women have tailbones that are stuck forward, which causes the baby to pass through with force.
-This pressure can even dislocate the tailbone, which can lead to muscle spasms and pain in the pelvic floor.
+This pressure can even dislocate the tailbone, leading to muscle spasms and pain in the pelvic floor.

-Several different situations can lead to a tailbone injury during birth, including:
+Several situations can lead to a tailbone injury during birth, including:

 • Birth weight of more than 8 pounds and 13 ounces